nmchere/telusko/Readme.md

 ## Contributing

-Guidelines for contributing to your project, including how to report issues and submit pull requests.
+Guidelines for contributing to your project, including how to report issues and submit

-## License

-Information about the license.